Torann/lyften.com/source/projects/mediasort/_doc/configuration.md

 -   **keep_old_files**: Set this to true in order to prevent older file uploads from being deleted from the file system when a record is updated.
 -   **preserve_files**: Set this to true in order to prevent a media item's file uploads from being deleted from the file system when an the media item object is destroyed (media item's are destroyed when their corresponding models are deleted/destroyed from the database).

-> For an always up to date list of configuration options, check the config file: [mediasort.php](https://github.com/Torann/mediasort/blob/master/config/mediasort.php)
+> For an always up-to-date list of configuration options, check the config file: [mediasort.php](https://github.com/Torann/mediasort/blob/master/config/mediasort.php)